Noah-Heil/phren/README.md

 ## Getting Started

+It doesn't do much right now but I am working towards it doing more.
+Currently it reads in a specific drug database into an internal data contruct.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites